magnusjyrkkanen/battleship/README.md

 ## Summary

-A simple battleship game for one player made for coding training purposes.
+A simple command line battleship game for one player made for coding training purposes.

 ## Background